 - Enable free, secure replies from clients and customers

-- Revoke access and track delivery with complete message history
+- Revoke access and track delivery with message tracking records

-It integrates into your existing inbox and can help support GDPR-aligned practice, FCA expectations, and Consumer Duty-aligned customer communications - without forcing customers into new portals or paid accounts.
+It integrates into your existing inbox and can help support GDPR-aligned practice, FCA expectations, and clear customer communications - without forcing customers into new portals or paid accounts.

 "Without recipient authentication, encryption alone may not be enough for regulated communications.